TARAC: Mitigating Hallucination in LVLMs via Temporal Attention Real-time Accumulative Connection: Experiments

-We validate the effective layer range on MME because, as a discriminative task, the model behaves like a one-shot binary classifier, where the decision token relies heavily on visual perception.
-If TARAC shows a notable effect in a specific layer range, it suggests that applying it here can enhance the model’s visual perception capacity.

-As shown in Table \ref{tab:mme-layer}, the model achieves a relatively balanced improvement in \textit{Cognition} and \textit{Perception} scores between layers 10 and 16.
-The model's \textit{Perception} scores decreased by 16.13 in layers 1 to 10 because shallow layers mainly transfer information from image tokens to question tokens, while attention to image tokens is concentrated in the middle layers \cite{zhang2024cross,zhang2024redundancy}.
-Applying TARAC in shallow layers introduces noise, causing the decline.
+To provide deeper insights into TARAC's effectiveness and design choices, we conduct comprehensive ablation studies across four key dimensions.
+We first analyze the visual attention mechanism to understand how TARAC affects model behavior, then evaluate cross-model generalizability to validate broad applicability, investigate optimal layer selection for implementation guidance, and finally examine hyperparameter sensitivity for practical deployment.
+These analyses collectively demonstrate TARAC's robustness and provide clear guidance for its application across different LVLM architectures.

+\textbf{Visual Attention Mechanism Analysis.} Prior work \cite{zhang2024seeing} demonstrates that stronger attention sink on image tokens is negatively correlated with hallucination.
+Figure \ref{fig:sink} shows that TARAC substantially increases the attention sink on image tokens compared with vanilla LLaVA, exhibiting the same trend.
+Additional attention visualizations provided in the Appendix qualitatively support this observation.
+Taken together, these results suggest that TARAC mitigates hallucinations by reinforcing and stabilizing the model’s reliance on visual evidence during generation.

+\textbf{Cross-Model Generalizability.} To validate the robustness of TARAC across different architectures and task types, we evaluate it on the MME benchmark using LLaVA-1.5, Qwen2-VL, and InternVL2.
+As shown in Table \ref{tab:mme}, TARAC consistently improves the Perception scores across all models (e.g., +14.18 for LLaVA-1.5, +10.65 for Qwen2-VL), detailed breakdown in Appendix This indicates that enhancing visual attention effectively sharpens the model's discriminative capabilities.
+More details on generative tasks such as CHAIR and AMBER can be found in the Appendix.

+\textbf{Layer Selection Analysis.} Using MME as the evaluation benchmark, Table \ref{tab:mme-layer} reveals that middle layers (10-16) achieve optimal performance with relatively balanced improvements in both \textit{Cognition} and \textit{Perception} scores.
+Applying TARAC to shallow layers (1-10) actually decreases \textit{Perception} scores by 16.13 points.
+This is likely because attention in shallow layers is typically distributed uniformly to gather global context \cite{zhang2024cross}, making early intervention unnecessary and potentially disruptive.

-We evaluate the impact of $\alpha$ and $\beta$ on CHAIR by varying them in intervals of 0.1 with the application of TARAC in layers 10 to 16.
-The results are shown in Figure \ref{fig:ablation}.
-Since \textit{recall} decreases in sync with $\alpha$ and $\beta$, we compute a weighted score by assigning different importance weights to each metric: $w_I = w_S = 1, w_R = -2$.
+\textbf{Hyperparameter Sensitivity Analysis.} By varying $\alpha$ and $\beta$ in 0.1 intervals with TARAC applied to layers 10-16, we analyze their sensitivity on CHAIR performance.
+Since \textit{recall} decreases with increasing $\alpha$ and $\beta$, we compute a weighted score to balance hallucination reduction and recall preservation by assigning importance weights: $w_I = w_S = 1, w_R = -2$.